tytan652/rfcs/text/0000-service-overhaul.md

 Since the pushed feature can cause re-basing issue in a one path, using a dual path could mitigate a little this issue.

 ### Original path
 This path will only receive isolation and API-based changes, most of the path will not change except if an actors push a change which will only affect this path.

 ### Experimental path
 In this path, features will implemented progressively since we do not directly replace the original path, this makes the overhaul more incremental.

-The output system, service management, settings windows and the auto-config wizard are the main components that will have a part of their code isolated to allow this path to be created.
+The output system, service management, settings windows and the auto-configuration wizard are the main components that will have a part of their code isolated to allow this path to be created.

 Note about previously mentioned actors, until the experimental path becomes the default/only path.
 If those actors happens to want to push changes to the experimental path, those changes, if not bug fixes, will be ignored as the path is experimental and not open for external contribution.

 ### How to select the path
 Until the experimental path can be considered to be defaulted to, the original path will always be used unless:
 1. The user add a custom option to opt-in to the experimental path.
 2. A menu option once the experimental is considered testable by a wider range of users.

 ## Pseudo-road-map
 This is road-map of potentials steps to implement the overhaul through the experimental path.

 The order of some steps is not definitive.